River delta: Existential threats to deltas

 Human activities in both deltas and the river basins upstream of deltas can radically alter delta environments.
 Upstream land use change such as anti-erosion agricultural practices and hydrological engineering such as dam construction in the basins feeding deltas have reduced river sediment delivery to many deltas in recent decades.
 This change means that there is less sediment available to maintain delta landforms, and compensate for erosion and sea level rise, causing some deltas to start losing land.
 Declines in river sediment delivery are projected to continue in the coming decades.

 The extensive anthropogenic activities in deltas also interfere with geomorphological and ecological delta processes.
-People living on deltas often construct flood defences which prevent sedimentation from floods on deltas, and therefore means that sediment deposition can't compensate for subsidence and erosion.
+People living on deltas often construct flood defences which prevent sedimentation from floods on deltas, and therefore means that sediment deposition can not compensate for subsidence and erosion.
 In addition to interference with delta aggradation, pumping of groundwater, oil, and gas, and constructing infrastructure all accelerate subsidence, increasing relative sea level rise.
 Anthropogenic activities can also destabilise river channels through sand mining, and cause saltwater intrusion.
 There are small-scale efforts to correct these issues, improve delta environments and increase environmental sustainability through sedimentation enhancing strategies.

 While nearly all deltas have been impacted to some degree by humans, the Nile Delta and Colorado River Delta are some of the most extreme examples of the devastation caused to deltas by damming and diversion of water.

-Historical data documents show that during the Roman Empire and Little Ice Age (times where there was considerable anthropogenic pressure), there was significant sediment accumulation in deltas.
+Historical data documents show that during the Roman Empire and Little Ice Age (times when there was considerable anthropogenic pressure), there was significant sediment accumulation in deltas.
 The industrial revolution has only amplified the impact of humans on delta growth and retreat.

 Deltas in the economy

-Ancient deltas are a benefit to the economy due to their well sorted sand and gravel.
-Sand and gravel is often quarried from these old deltas and used in concrete for highways, buildings, sidewalks, and even landscaping.
+Ancient deltas benefit the economy due to their well-sorted sand and gravel.
+Sand and gravel are often quarried from these old deltas and used in concrete for highways, buildings, sidewalks, and landscaping.
 More than 1 billion tons of sand and gravel are produced in the United States alone.
 Not all sand and gravel quarries are former deltas, but for ones that are, much of the sorting is already done by the power of water.

-Urban areas and human habitation tends to locate in lowlands near water access for transportation and sanitation.
+Urban areas and human habitation tend to be located in lowlands near water access for transportation and sanitation.
 This makes deltas a common location for civilizations to flourish due to access to flat land for farming, freshwater for sanitation and irrigation, and sea access for trade.
-Deltas often host extensive industrial and commercial activities as well as agricultural land which are often in conflict.
+Deltas often host extensive industrial and commercial activities, and agricultural land is frequently in conflict.
 Some of the world's largest regional economies are located on deltas such as the Pearl River Delta, Yangtze River Delta, European Low Countries and the Greater Tokyo Area.